FARM: Fine-Tuning Geospatial Foundation Models for Intra-Field Crop Yield Regression: Introduction

 Despite progress, several gaps remain.
-First, to the best of our knowledge, many existing models are trained from scratch on task-specific agricultural image sets that are relatively small, limiting generalization and forgoing the Earth-system knowledge embedded in pre-trained foundations.
-Second, most deep learning models target coarse county-level yield, which is useful for regional planning but insufficient for the intra-field variability required by farmers and operational decision-makers.
+First, to the best of our knowledge, many existing models are trained from scratch on task-specific agricultural image sets that are relatively small \cite{nevavuori2019crop,nevavuori2020crop,sun2019county}, limiting generalization and forgoing the Earth-system knowledge embedded in pre-trained foundations.
+Second, most deep learning models target coarse county-level yield, which is useful for regional planning but insufficient for capturing intra-field variability—defined here as the localized yield differences within a single field boundary caused by soil heterogeneity and management zones—which is required by farmers and operational decision-makers.
 Third, higher-resolution efforts often frame yield as a classification problem (discretized categories), which cannot fully represent the continuous nature of productivity or mixed pixels.
 Fourth, many crop-yield models are treated as “black boxes” with limited interpretability.
 To earn trust from decision-makers, models should pair accuracy with insights into the agronomic processes driving predictions.
 For example, this may include the relative importance of specific growth stages or spectral signatures.

-To address these limitations, we introduce Crop Yield Prediction via Regression on Prithvi’s Encoder for Satellite Sensing (CYPRESS) model that adapts a pre-trained ViT-based encoder for intra-field crop yield regression, providing a more detailed and flexible tool for mapping agricultural productivity.
-Building CYPRESS on a foundation model allows us to leverage its rich, pre-trained understanding of the spatio-temporal structure of satellite data for our canola yield-prediction task.
+To address these limitations, we introduce the \textbf{FARM} framework (\textbf{F}ine-tuning \textbf{A}gricultural \textbf{R}egression \textbf{M}odels).
+FARM adapts a pre-trained ViT-based encoder for intra-field crop yield regression, providing a more detailed and flexible tool for mapping agricultural productivity.
+Building FARM on a foundation model allows us to leverage its rich, pre-trained understanding of the spatio-temporal structure of satellite data for our canola yield-prediction task.